FEES & FAQs

 Payment is due at the time services are rendered.
 We accept cash, check, credit cards, HSA (Health Savings Accounts) cards, and FSA (flexible savings accounts).

 Yes, our office offers evening and weekend appointments.
-Please contact us for availability.
+Saturday appointments are an additional $25 per hour.

 Sessions are generally 45-50 minutes long, however, for young children, the sessions may be shorter.
 Some sessions may need to be extended depending on your need.